chaohao2010/ADD-CMAP/README.md

     -o    prmtop files within CMAP parameters
     -e    option for environment-specific force field
     -s    silent mode

+**Note: The new prmtop file with CMAP paramters are not supported in *cpptraj* of AMBER 16 or 18, so the original prmtop file are needed when you use *cpptraj* to analyse the MD trajectories.**

 Please cite the following papers if you are using this script: